audreysung/Google-Data-Analytics-Capstone-Bellabeat/README.md

 - weightLogInfo_merged -> Weight

 **Assessing Credibility with ROCCC**
-- Reliable: Low since we only have data for 30 individuals with unknown demographics.
+- Reliable: Low since we only have data for 30 individuals with unknown demographics
-- Original: Low since the dataset was collected by a third-party source.
+- Original: Low since the dataset was collected by a third-party source
-- Comprehensive: Medium since dataset contains many variables including daily activity, heart rate, calories, steps, intensities, metabolic equivalents, sleep, and weight but does not have participant demographics.
+- Comprehensive: Medium since dataset contains many variables including daily activity, heart rate, calories, steps, intensities, metabolic equivalents, sleep, and weight but does not have participant demographics
-- Current: Low since dataset was collected 6 years ago.
+- Current: Low since dataset was collected 6 years ago
-- Cited:Low since dataset is from a publci source.
+- Cited: Low since dataset is from a public source

 **Limitations**
 - Only 30 people participated in this dataset, which brings up the concern of sampling bias.
 In addition, demographics like gender or age are unknown.